 Can you upgrade my provisional permit to the standard Utah permit?

-Yes, to simplify this whole process we offer a $20 Provisional Permit Upgrade Service.
+Yes, to simplify this whole process we offer a $20.00 Provisional Permit Upgrade Service.
 Before your 21st birthday or up to 9 months after, just attend any of our classes.
 At the beginning of the class, a class administrator will help you complete the entire upgrade packet including fingerprinting you, taking your photo, and helping you through the application.
 The whole process shouldn’t take more than 15-20 minutes.
 After your application packet is complete we deliver it to the BCI.
-At that point you can head home or attend the class as non-required refresher course.
+At that point, you can head home or attend the class as a non-required refresher course.

 Is a provisional permit required before I can obtain the standard Utah concealed carry permit?

 No, the provisional permit is not like a learner’s driving permit.
 You are not required to get a provisional permit prior to obtaining a standard concealed carry permit.
 If you are 21 or turning 21 within a year you can take a concealed carry class and apply directly for the standard permit on or after your 21st birthday.
 The provisional permit is for those who want to receive a concealed carry permit before they turn 21 years old.